cloud-py-api/mediadc/README.md

 After Nextcloud App Ecosystem V2 finished we'll rewrite MediaDC to use the new system, and write many other amazing applications.

-For All Coders who want to write New Amazing Applications for Nextcloud with New App Ecosystem - we are avalaible to discuss its API, prototypes, etc. in their repositories.
+For All Coders who want to write New Amazing Applications for Nextcloud with New App Ecosystem - we are available to discuss its API, prototypes, etc. in their repositories.